 A Hallmark Holiday Inn

-For New York City real estate broker Fiona Rangely (Lacey Chabert) work always seems to come first which leads to her boyfriend Nate (Jesse Moss) calling time on their relationship.
-Down in the dumps Fiona and best friend Angela (Fiona Vroom) decide to head up to Vermont where her dad (Keith MacKechnie) and step mum (Rebecca Staab) run a beautiful holiday inn.
-There Fiona finds herself locking horns with Derek (Carlo Marks), the top chef which her dad has hired.
-But when Nate shows up with his new girlfriend Fiona persuades Derek to pretend to be her boyfriend to make Nate jealous and in return she will use her skills to persuade a nearby farmer to sell a plot of land so he can grow more of the products he uses.
+Fiona Rangely (Lacey Chabert - The Sweetest Christmas) is a New York City real estate broker and work always seems to come first, which is why her boyfriend, Nate (Jesse Moss - A Ring by Spring), ends their relationship.
+Down in the dumps, Fiona and her best friend, Angela (Fiona Vroom), decide to head up to Vermont where her dad (Keith MacKechnie) and step mum (Rebecca Staab) run a beautiful holiday inn.
+There Fiona finds herself locking horns with Derek (Carlo Marks - Sleepwalking in Suburbia), the top chef who her dad has hired.
+But when Nate shows up with his new girlfriend Fiona persuades Derek to pretend to be her boyfriend to make Nate jealous and in return she will use her skills to persuade a nearby farmer to sell a plot of land so he can grow more of the produce he uses.
 But whilst Nate certainly pays attention to Fiona and Derek some thing unexpected happens for Fiona.

 Now to be honest I could go on and mention that Fiona has some issues from her father having left the city and sold the family apartment to Derek being one of those guys who lives by the ethos of slow down and smell the maple syrup.
-But I don't think there is much need as "Moonlight in Vermont" doesn't stray from the Hallmark channel formula and that is not a criticism as when they gets it right, when a Hallmark movie delivers that easy to watch vibe, the almost escapism of a small town retreat which is twee and traditional it is a joy for fans like me.
+But I don't think there is much need as "Moonlight in Vermont" doesn't stray from that familiar Hallmark movie formula and that is not a criticism as when they get it right, when a Hallmark movie delivers that easy to watch appeal, the almost escapism of a small town retreat which is twee and traditional, it is a joy for Hallmark fans like me.